 On the strength of its 250-year history, Delamotte is a yardstick among the people of Champagne, who acknowledge its consistently high quality and its makers' total respect for the terroir of the Côte des Blancs, from which it blends the greatest chardonnay crus.
 Champagne Delamotte has made Blanc de Blancs its speciality across a comprehensive range of cuvées that have always been distributed by the same importers as Champagne Salon.
 A growing proportion of its production (currently around 60%) is exported, and it enjoys an excellent reputation among wine professionals.
-Most sales are made in the fine food sector (from top bistros to Michelin-starred restaurants) and as well as among specialist retailers and national wine merchants.
+Most sales are made in the fine food sector (from top bistros to Michelin-starred restaurants) and as well as amongst specialist retailers and national wine merchants.

-- Delamotte Brut
+Delamotte Brut

-Delamotte Brut is a blend of approximately 55% chardonnay, 35% pinot noir et 10% pinot meunier, which combine to give a wine of subtle power, appealing freshness, soft curves and a precise, fresh fruit finish : this is a dry and extremely attractive champagne, balanced and elegant.
-Each grape plays a part, as Chardonnay sets the wine in place, its foundation and roots.
+Delamotte Brut is a blend of approximately 55% Chardonnay, 35% Pinot Noir et 10% Meunier, which combine to give a wine of subtle power, appealing freshness, soft curves and a precise, fresh fruit finish: this is a dry and extremely attractive, balanced and elegant champagne.
+Each grape plays a part, as Chardonnay sets the wine's foundation and roots in place.
 Pinot Noir helps give the wine more breadth and depth.
 A small portion of Pinot Meunier brings its aromatic charm to produce a pure and intense Brut.